-I was reprieved by being accepted on a degree course at The Polytechnic, Regent Street, London W1.
-There, I encountered colleagues of every diverse persuasion regarding politics and religion, from every flavour of Christianity to every flavour of Socialism, including two very staunch Communists.
-There, was born my great 14 year self-imposed total immersion in Christianity.
+I was reprieved by being accepted for a degree course at The Polytechnic, Regent Street, London W1.
+There, I met colleagues of every diverse persuasion regarding politics and religion, from every flavour of Christianity to every flavour of Socialism, including two very staunch Communists.
+There, was born my marathon 14 year self-imposed total immersion in Christianity.
 I was completely sincere.
-In long hindsight, however, I can see clearly that my non-belief was never truly purged from my subconscious.
+In long hindsight, however, I could see clearly that my non-belief was never truly purged from my subconscious.
 My 3 years at The Polytechnic came to an end.
 I had to find a job.

 In discussions and debates with both Christians and Socialists, I always — without being consciously aware of it — sided automatically with the Conservative view.
 I felt an intellectual affinity with, and a humanitarian sympathy for, the Socialist cause.
 I had been a conscientious rebel against the status quo.
 Yet underneath, I was, in my outward being, a product of my Conservative education at St. Mark's School in Worsley, Queen Elizabeth's in Blackburn and CRGS.
 The rebellion, provoked by my natural conscience, was an internal thing.
 It was an inner world, which I had created, where the disparities and injustices of the outer world fundamentally could not exist.
 But this was all wrapped up in what was still a Conservative outer shell.